Sapphirine/202112-19-Back-to-Normality-Covid19-Timeseries-Forecasting/README.md

 This folder contains the prototype for our D3 visualization.

+## DAG

+In the DAG folder, there are the dag management system and the scripts that the dag system will run.
+After the scheduler starts, the system will collect data and store the transformed data into the script folder.
+It will then use the transformed data to train the VAR model and the RNN model.

 ## Data

 Data folder contains the data we collected from NYCHealth.
 The scripts in DAG use the same data source.

+## EDA_1st_2nd_report

+This folder contains the jupyter notebooks of the analysis for the first and second reports.

 ## Processed_Data

 Saved for the processed data from NYCHealth data.

-## DAG

-In the DAG folder, there are the dag management system and the scripts that the dag system will run.
-After the scheduler starts, the system will collect data and store the transformed data into the script folder.
-It will then use the transformed data to train the VAR model and the RNN model.